allvpv/partclone-nbd/README.md

 ## partclone-nbd
 Partclone-nbd exports partclone/clonezilla partition image using NBD protocol;
-thus, it allows mount partition image directly, without restoring it to another device.
+thus, partition image can be accessed directly as a block device.

 Partclone-nbd requires `nbd` kernel module (enabled by default in kernel config file and available in most Linux distributions).
 Server mode requires external